shin3tky/detect_meteors/PLUGIN_AUTHOR_GUIDE.md

 ```

 **When is `extract_metadata` called?**
-- The pipeline calls it automatically when metadata logging is enabled (`--log-metadata`)
+- The pipeline calls it for each image pair; if your loader does **not** implement
+  `BaseMetadataExtractor`, the pipeline falls back to `meteor_core.image_io.extract_exif_metadata`.
+- Detectors receive metadata as `context.metadata = {"current": ..., "previous": ...}`.
-- You can also call it manually for custom processing
+- You can also call it manually for custom processing.
-- If not implemented, metadata extraction is silently skipped
+- If extraction fails, return `{}` to keep the pipeline moving.

 ### 2.2 Detectors